-- 1. Interpret Doppler velocity patterns under uniform, non-uniform, ambiguous, and meteorologically complex conditions identifying:
+- 1. Interpret Doppler velocity patterns under uniform, nonuniform, ambiguous, and meteorologically complex conditions identifying:

 - Inbound vs. Outbound Velocities

 - Constant Wind Speed and Direction

 - Wind Speed and Direction Changing with Height

 - Velocity Maxima

 - Confluence and Diffluence

 - Vertical Discontinuities

 - Boundaries

 There are also three performance objectives with this lesson.
 The first objective is to be able to interpret Doppler velocity patterns under uniform, non-uniform, ambiguous, and meteorologically complex conditions.
-You will be identifying inbound vs. outbound velocities, constant wind speed and direction, wind speed and direction changing with height, velocity maxima, confluence and diffluence, vertical discontinuities, and boundaries.
+These are listed below.
+Move on when you are ready.